thedataflows/stalwart-kubernetes/README.md

              name: stalwart
        ```

-     - Alternatively, copy this repo with everything configured in your gitops repo
+     - Alternatively, copy `config/` in your gitops repo
      - Or generate manifests with `make kustomize` and copy them from `out/` to your gitops repo and encrypt the secrets with SOPS

    - Using [ArgoCD](https://argoproj.github.io/cd/):